-Celebrate Hawaii’s unique blend of birds – from native honeycreepers found nowhere else in the world to common backyard birds from five continents.
-The annual Hawai`i Island Festival of Birds supports the Hawai`i Island Coast to Coast Birding Trail and the Hawai`i Wildlife Center.
+Celebrate Hawai‘i’s unique blend of birds – from native honeycreepers found nowhere else in the world to common backyard birds from five continents.

-The Hawai`i Wildlife Center is a state- and region-wide wildlife response and conservation organization.
-Our programs include disaster response and responder training, contingency planning, research and hands-on wildlife rehabilitation at our wildlife hospital in Kapa`au on Hawai`i Island.
-The vision of the Hawai`i Wildlife Center is a world where native species recover and thrive through comprehensive conservation strategies and partnerships.
+HIFB is managed by the Hawai‘i Wildlife Center.
+The Hawaiʻi Wildlife Center is a state- and region-wide wildlife response and conservation organization.
+HWC programs include disaster response and responder training, contingency planning, research and hands-on wildlife rehabilitation at our wildlife hospital in Kapaʻau on Hawaiʻi Island.
+The vision of the Hawaiʻi Wildlife Center is a world where native species recover and thrive through comprehensive conservation strategies and partnerships.
 HIFB 2020 was a virtual event to make the festival possible in light of the pandemic.
 The festival will be taking a break year in 2021.

 Trail Tours on Your Own

 If you happen to be on our beautiful island and want to explore on your own, you can check out the Hawaii Birding Trail website at hawaiibirdingtrails.hawaii.gov.
 Typical self-guided etiquette applies!
 We ask that those who are touring on their own avoid joining any paid tour group they may encounter along the Trail.